Janus Henderson UK Responsible Income Fund

 We believe companies with sound governance practices and strong stakeholder relations, that manage relevant environmental and social risks responsibly, have a greater propensity to create long-term value for shareholders.
 Key ESG issues considered as part of the investment process include corporate governance, human capital and diversity, climate change, controversies, disclosure, transparency, and business ethics.

-MSCI, an external ESG rating provider, provides an ESG quality score which measures the ability of the underlying holdings to manage key medium to long term risks and opportunities that arise from ESG factors.
-These ratings are supplemented with Janus Henderson research and analysis as well as engagements with companies when appropriate.
-It is expected that the Fund’s ESG quality score, as measured by MSCI will be superior to its benchmark, the FTSE All-Share index.
+As our strategic ESG data provider, MSCI provides various climate-related metrics and tools to enable us to assess climate-related risks and opportunities across portfolios, including various carbon metrics, climate scenario analysis, physical and transition risks assessments, and Implied Temperature Rise.
+MSCI also provides an ESG quality score which measures the ability of the underlying holdings to manage key medium to long term risks and opportunities that arise from ESG factors.
+These ratings are supplemented with the Firm’s research and analysis as well as engagements with companies when appropriate.
+It is expected that the Strategy’s ESG quality score, as measured by MSCI will be superior to its benchmark, the FTSE All-Share index.

 Company engagement forms an important part of the investment process.
 Meetings incorporate a wide range of topics including environmental, social and governance issues where relevant.
 We take an active approach to communicating our views to companies and seeking improvements in performance where necessary, including appropriate standards of corporate responsibility.

-Janus Henderson’s Proxy Voting Policy and Procedures document, which can be found on www.janushenderson.com sets out the firm’s proxy voting policy.
+Janus Henderson’s Proxy Voting Policy and Procedures document, which can be found on ESG Resource Library at Janus Henderson - Janus Henderson Investors, sets out the Firm’s proxy voting policy.

 Ultimate voting authority rests with the portfolio manager, who is responsible for ensuring that votes are exercised in the best interests of clients, with ESG factors an important consideration where relevant.
 The portfolio manager is supported by the in-house Responsible Investing and Governance Team, who work closely with investment teams to help analyse voting-related issues.
 With regard to voting and company engagement, the portfolio manager considers certain core principles such as disclosure, transparency, board composition, shareholder rights, audit and internal controls, and remuneration.
 A key element of the approach to proxy voting is to support these principles and practices and foster the long-term interests of shareholders.

-Given the Fund’s responsible investment process incorporates environment, social, and governance factors in investment decisions, there will be relatively few shareholder proposals on ESG issues for the companies held in the Fund.
-We aim to support shareholder proposals on ESG factors for portfolio holdings following our approach to voting and engagement outlined within this document.
+Given the Strategy’s responsible investment process incorporates environment, social and governance factors in investment decisions, there will be relatively few shareholder proposals on ESG issues for the companies held in the Fund.
+We aim to support shareholder proposals on ESG factors for portfolio holdings following our approach to voting and engagement outlined within the Fund’s Investment Principles document available at –

 ESG key performance indicators

 We monitor quantitative data on carbon emissions and climate scenario analysis but also assess qualitative factors as to whether companies are measuring and reporting carbon emissions.
-We strongly support the need for companies to disclose their emissions and to set ambitious targets and verifiable carbon reduction targets in-line with the goals of the Paris Agreement to limit global temperature increases to well-below 2°C. It is expected that the Fund’s carbon metrics, will be lower than those of the FTSE All Share, this is an outcome of the responsible investment approach.
+We strongly support the need for companies to disclose their emissions and to set ambitious targets and verifiable carbon reduction targets in-line with the goals of the Paris Agreement to limit global temperature increases to well-below 2°C. The fund commits to:

 Resources, Affiliations & Corporate Strategies: